Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 "He's here."
 The king, accompanied by some soldiers, walked along the foot of the cannon.
 The disk it was supported on was surrounded by a moat of ether.

-The king started calm, ended unwaveringly, "I apologize for this, noble Aegis.
+The king started with fake guilt, ended unwavering, "I apologize for this, noble Aegis.
 I have no personal grievance with you. _However_, for the sake of this world, **you must be destroyed where you stand.**"

 "**Is that truly your desire, Your Majesty?**" Pyra cried out.